Watford Gap services

 Going right back to the days of The Blue Boar, Watford Gap has seen highs and lows that have all shaped Britain's motoring culture.
 The name 'Blue Boar' is still used on some internal documents as of 2021.

 Watford Gap was where Roadchef trialled WHSmith.
-It was a success and has since been rolled out at all their services.
+It was a success and was soon rolled out across all their service areas.

 In 2010, a large redevelopment of the northbound services saw a new entrance created, and the restaurant reduced from a large Restbite servery to a smaller Hot Food Co. counter.
 In 2012, this was changed to Roadchef's trial restaurant Fresh Food Café.

-Pizza Rossa was trialled on the northbound side for a short while within the Fresh Food Café unit, but it wasn't continued.
-They were also going to open another unit in Norton Canes but this never happened.
+Pizza Rossa was trialled on the northbound side for a short while within the Fresh Food Café unit, but it was discontinued.

 Roadchef's first Carvery Express opened here on the northbound side in September 2015.
 It was removed in 2017 following an unsuccessful trial.